The Peak Design Leash Ultralight Camera Strap

 The Peak Design Leash Ultralight Camera Strap has a multitude of uses.
 Naturally, everyone uses products in different ways and this is not a definitive list, just a list of ways that we, as Travel Photographers find it particularly useful.

-- The Leash would also make an ideal strap to carry a tripod such as the Peak Design Travel Tripod or any tripod where you can attach the Peak Design Anchors.
-The strap could be tightened so that the tripod sits on your back.
-You could then possible wear the Field Pouch on your belt, whilst the camera can be used with either a Clutch or Cuff strap.
+- The Leash is also an ideal strap to carry a tripod such as the Peak Design Travel Tripod or any tripod to where you can attach the Peak Design Anchors.
+The strap can be tightened so that the tripod sits on your back.
+You could then possibly wear the Field Pouch on your belt, whilst the camera can be used with either a Clutch or Cuff strap.
 Happy days!!

 These are just a few ways you could utilise the Leash Strap.
 We’d love to hear how you would use the strap, so leave us a comment at the bottom of the post.
 Below are some images of the Leash used in different scenarios, hover over image for a closer look.

-Above: The Peak Design Ultralight Camera Strap is attached to our anchors that we would normally attach to our Peak Design Slide & Slide Lite camera straps.
-The camera is a Sony A7RIII with an attached L-Bracket and an AF 35mm f2.8 FE lens.
+Above: The Peak Design Leash Ultralight Camera Strap is attached to our anchors that we would normally attach to our Peak Design Slide & Slide Lite camera straps.
+The camera is a Sony A7RIII with an attached L-Bracket and a Samyang AF 35mm f2.8 FE lens.

 Above: The Peak Design Leash Ultralight Camera Strap attached to the Peak Design Field Pouch V2.
 This could be worn at the small of your back, side/hip, or at the front.
-Naturally, you could use any of the PD straps, however, for the minimalist photographer this strap is ideal
+Naturally, you could use any of the PD straps, however, this strap is ideal for this size bag.

 Above: The Peak Design Leash Ultralight adjuster.
 A simple and unobtrusive way to adjust the strap.
-There are two of these on the strap, however, you will only really need to adjust the chest one on a regular basis.
+There are two of these on the strap, however, you will only really need to adjust the chest one as needed.